Close

 It is important to note that s.1 (2) of the Professional Misconduct regulation (O. Reg.
 753/93) states that it is an act of professional misconduct if a Respiratory Therapist is found to be: Contravening a standard of practice of the profession or a published standard of the CRTO, or failing to maintain the standard of practice of the profession.

-2019 Revisions to the Standards of Practice
+Purpose of the Standards of Practice

 It is important to note that employers may have policies in place that relate to specific Standards.
 If an employer’s policies are more restrictive than the CRTO’s expectations, the RT must abide by the employer’s policies.
 Where an employer’s policies are more permissive than those of the CRTO, the RT must adhere to the CRTO’s requirements.

-PURPOSE OF STANDARDS OF PRACTICE
+SYSTEM PARTNER PURPOSE OF STANDARDS OF PRACTICE

-Outlines performance requirements, accountabilities, and responsibilities involved in providing safe, competent and ethical care.
+Members Outlines performance requirements, accountabilities, and responsibilities involved in providing safe, competent and ethical care.

-Provides a reference for professional practice, complaints, and discipline against which actual performance can be compared.
+Regulatory College Provides a reference for professional practice, complaints, and discipline against which actual performance can be compared.

-Outlines what the public and patients/clients can expect when receiving care from, or interacting with, Members; contributes to the protection of the public.
+Public Outlines what the public and patients/clients can expect when receiving care from, or interacting with, Members; contributes to the protection of the public.

-Provides others with a description of the profession’s specific roles and RTs’ responsibilities.
+Other Health Professionals Provides others with a description of the profession’s specific roles and RTs’ responsibilities.

-Provides a reference for the development of job descriptions, professional roles/ supports, and performance evaluation.
+Employers Provides a reference for the development of job descriptions, professional roles/ supports, and performance evaluation.

 Assumptions